qleet/user-docs/docs/threeport/architecture/kubernetes-federation.md

 they use leader election to determine which of a set of identical controllers manage operations at any given time.
 In many use-cases, many thousands of clusters must be managed coherently, not to mention the software in those clusters.
-This is a tremendous amount of state reconcilation to be performed by controllers that do not share load across multiple instances.
+This is a tremendous amount of state reconciliation to be performed by a single controller that does not share load across multiple instances.

-## Kubernetes Datastore
+## Kubernetes Data Store

 Kubernetes uses [etcd](https://etcd.io/) which is an excellent distributed key-value store.
 It has served Kubernetes very well in its purpose.
 However,